dgc-network/coliving-protocol/docs/docs/developers/rest-api.md

 # REST API

-The Coliving REST API lets you query, stream, and search for agreements, users & playlists across the network.
+The Coliving REST API lets you query, stream, and search for agreements, users & content lists across the network.

 Try it out!